St. Anthony's Church, Teluk Intan: History

-In 1914, the original wood and attap chapel was destroyed in a fire.
+In 1914, the original wood and attap chapel was destroyed by fire.
 Funds amounting to 70,000 Straits dollars was successfully raised and work begun on the building of a new church with the foundation stone laid on 7 May 1922.
 The new church building was consecrated on 6 May 1923 by Bishop Jean-Marie Mérel, Vicar-Apostolic Emeritus of Canton.

-Today, weekly masses are held in Tamil and English while masses in Mandarin and Malay are held once a month.
+Today, weekly masses are held in Tamil and English while masses in Mandarin and Malaysian are held once a month.

 Pastors

 The following have served as pastors of the parish since its formation in 1894:

 St. Anthony's School

 The tenth parish priest, the Rev. Father Michel Bonamy, established a school known as St. Anthony's School in a wooden hut adjacent to the church.
 His successor, the Rev. Father John Edmond, acquired a piece of land opposite the church for the school and the first block of six classrooms was built on this land and officially opened by the British Resident of Perak, Marcus Rex, on 27 January 1941.